GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Install Primary Gluu Server](../img/Cluster_Manager-07.png)

-- Values for the first five fields are used to create certificates.
+- Values for the first five fields are used to create certificates
 - Values for inumOrg and inumAppliance are generated automatically.
-Changing the defaults is not recommended.
+Changing the defaults is not recommended
 - Next, select which modules should be installed.
 The default Gluu components are pre-selected.
-For more information on each component, see the [Gluu docs](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.2/3.1.2/source/index.md#free-open-source-software).
+For more information on each component, see the [Gluu docs](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.2/3.1.2/source/index.md#free-open-source-software)
 - Currently only OpenDJ is supported in Cluster Manager.
-This is pre-selected.
+This is pre-selected
-- Accept the license agreements.
+- Accept the license agreements

 Click `Submit` to begin installation.